 A Thanksgiving tradition made gluten-free.
-This gluten-free cornbread stuffing recipe is the perfect balance of barely sweet cornbread and savory seasonings, it is a must-try.
+This gluten-free cornbread dressing is the perfect balance of lightly sweet cornbread and savory seasonings.
+You can make my version with or without sausage.
 And not just for holidays.
-We love this cornbread dressing paired with a roast chicken for your next Sunday dinner!
+I love this stuffing paired with a roast chicken for your next Sunday dinner!

 This post may include affiliate links.
 Please read my disclosure policy.

-I may be from the Midwest but love a traditional Southern cornbread dressing.
-Using my homemade gluten-free cornbread recipe so, I make this cornbread dressing as part of my small Thanksgiving dinner menu.
+I may be from the Midwest but I love a traditional Southern cornbread dressing.
+Using my homemade gluten-free cornbread recipe, I pair this with my roasted Cajun turkey, sweet potato crunch, and my gluten-free green bean casserole.

 🧾Ingredient Notes